As human beings, we all have our own values, beliefs and attitudes that we have developed and continue to develop throughout the course of our lives.

 What are values?

 When we married, we documented our common core values and created a commitment statement.
-A total of twelve statements, together they form the basis for how we live, act and communicate in our relationship.
+A total of twelve statements, together form the basis for how we live, act and communicate in our relationship.
 When we owned a house, the single-page document was framed, sitting on our bedroom tallboy as a gentle daily reminder.

 Different upbringings impact your values

-Given that we are from different countries (I am from New Zealand and Sandra is from East Germany), have different cultural upbringings and speak different native languages, it was most important to us to recognizes our past lives and the fact that we are individual beings before we are a couple.
+Given that we are from different countries (I am from New Zealand and Sandra is from East Germany), have different cultural upbringings and speak different native languages, it was most important to us to recognise our past lives and the fact that we are individual beings before we are a couple.
 All too often people in relationships try to change each other or over-adapt, ignoring their own needs, and causing frustration and disappointment.